beatass/Diamonds-price-analysis/README.md

 ## Motivation

 In this study the exploratory analysis (EDA) with visualizations of diamond specifications of 56000 diamonds have been performed to make a relevant predictions.
-In main we have used different linear regression models with strong accent on the common ones like Ridge, Lasso, ElasticNet and other ones like Random Forest, Gradient Descent and XGBoost models to resolve our issue.
+In main we have used different linear regression models with strong accent on the common ones like Ridge, Lasso, ElasticNet and other ones like Random Forest, Gradient Descent and XGBoost to resolve our issue.

 #### The project is created with Python libraries: